 But Jesus voluntarily died.
 He died on our behalf.
 In the courts of heaven His innocent death meant the guilty could escape death.
 In other words, if we believe on what Jesus did for us, we are declared innocent.
 Because Jesus was made guilty for us, we can be made innocent for Him.
 Evil people can be changed into good people.
 And since God raised Jesus from the dead we can live in His life!
-All we have to do is believe on Him, ask Him to come into our lives, and submit to His Lordship [See Introduction To Life and Reality Check].
+All we have to do is believe on Him, ask Him to come into our lives, and submit to His Lordship [See Christian Life Religion and Reality Check].

 Now we see the beauty of God's master plan, which He had before the world was even created.
 Because man legally allowed evil - and therefore evil people - into the world, He would become a Man and legally destroy evil.

 Wait a minute!
 Jesus died and rose almost 2,000 years ago.
 If that act destroyed evil, then why is it still in the world today?
 What hasn't it been wiped out?